Chart Color Schemes

 Infrastructure

-Howlong has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Howlong has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified zero projects likely impacting this region.
-Key projects include North East Rail Line Upgrade, VNI West (NSW section), Inland Rail Beveridge to Albury, and Regional Housing Fund (Victoria).
-The following list details those most relevant.
+No changes can significantly affect a region's performance like alterations to its local infrastructure, major ventures, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact this area.
+Notable projects include North East Rail Line Upgrade, VNI West (NSW section), Inland Rail Beveridge to Albury, and Regional Housing Fund (Victoria).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.